rmera/boo/README.md

 * There are only exact trees, and no sparsity-awareness.
 * In general, computational performance is not a priority for this project, at least for now.
-* As mentioned above, the libSVM reading support is very basic, and there is no other file-format supported (such as csv).
+* As mentioned above, the libSVM reading support is very basic.
 * Only classification is supported.
 Still, since its  multi-class classification using one-hot-encoding, and the "activation function" (softmax by default) can be changed, I suspect you can trick the function into doing regression by giving one class and an activation function that does nothing.
 * There is nothing to deal with missing features in the samples.
 * Tests could be (and are being) improved.